On this page

 Thousands have found their destined partner after receiving their soulmate portrait.

 Trust the fall.
-You might discover it’s been flight all along.
-And even if you land hard, you’re stronger than you know.
+You may find it’s been flight all along.
+And even if you land hard, you are stronger than you realize.
 The ground that catches you is always there, whether you can see it during the fall or not.

 Related Angel Numbers